 The second film ‘Stonewall Forever’- was a short documentary about the past, present and future of Pride.

 Sunrise Diversity work across Northern Devon to celebrate diversity, challenge discrimination and change attitudes.
-If any organisations in Torrington would like to host the 50-year exhibition or find out more about what we do: please get in touch with us at admin@sunrisediversity.org.uk
+If any organisations in Torrington would like to host the 50-year exhibition or find out more about what we do: please get in touch with us at admin@sunrisediversity.org.uk.
+Find out more about us by visiting www.sunrisediversity.org.uk or on Facebook, Instagram and Twitter @SunriseDevon